 Protocol

 To begin, remove the respective medium from the culture flasks containing the keratinocytes, fibroblasts, and melanocytes [1].
 Gently wash the cells with 5 to 10 milliliters of PBS (P-B-S) [2].
-Videographer: Please note that 2.1-2.2.2 are continuous shots

 WIDE: Talent pours out the medium from a labelled culture flask containing keratinocytes.
 AUTHORS: Please place the labeled flasks of fibroblasts and melanocytes in the background of the shot.